 - Holds too many meetings without purpose or direction

-Performance reviews with Profit.co Software Solution
+Performance Reviews with Profit.co

 Profit.co’s performance management software allows HR administrators and managers to conduct customizable, detailed, and efficient performance reviews.

+Standard reviews – also called conversation and feedback reviews – allow HR administrators to customize a collection of open-ended questions answered by both managers and reviewed employees.
 This not only gives employees ample opportunity to voice their opinion on their performance and perspective, but also allows managers to review their answers and dedicate time and attention towards crafting feedback responses.
-This written component usually precedes a one-on-one meeting.
-When managers have the opportunity to read employee thoughts early, then can prepare their comments in advance and have a more productive conversation with the employee.
+This written component usually precedes a one-on-one meeting – when managers have the opportunity to read employee thoughts early, they can prepare their comments in advance and have a more productive conversation with the employee.

 Frequently Asked Questions